 I am formally K5UBL from Moss, Ms (Jones county).
 I was first licensed in 1959 at age 12.
 My brother is also a ham, currently K5WK, but originally licensed as K5RUO .
 We grew up in ham radio, building from scrap parts and kits, We built quads from cane poles, angle iron, and old motor windings.
 My so called, Relaxation Oscillator, timed RC circuits with wildly blinking neon lights, won first prize in our 8th grade "science fair".
 With weird wires around, strange noises and occasional TVI, we for some reason were misunderstood by our country, non ham neighbors.

-These days, my xyl (Jan, KC5PQG) and I live nearly full time in a fifth-wheel camper (Mountainaire by Newmar 40 ft).
+These days, my xyl (Jan, KC5PQG) and I live about half our time in a fifth-wheel camper (Mountainaire by Newmar 40 ft).
 We travel, fish and hunt at every opportunity.
 We currently spend most our time at Pickwick Lake on the Tennessee River.
 Ham radio however is a bit restrained with antennas.
 I use a Butternut on the RV but manage pretty well.
 I enjoy ragchewing, and dxing.
 My rig in the camper is a Yaseau FT-1000 MP MK-V and Ameritron ALS-600.
-You will most likely find me on CW since it is my first love .When I'm not on CW, I also hang on 75 m ssb, 3842.5 in mornings.
+You will most likely find me on CW since it is my first love .When I'm not on CW, I also hang on 75 m ssb, 3838, 3842.5 in mornings.

 When I am not at Pickwick Res. fishing or hunting, I have another station in Petal , Ms. It consist of an Orion II, superloop, and 8 element LP up 60 feet.